datacommonsorg/mixer/docs/custom_mixer.md

 (TODO: Add more details to the following steps.)

+## Fork code

+For the [mixer code](https://github.com/datacommonsorg/mixer) to your own repo.
+Then checkout the repo locally.
+After making changes following the steps below, you can commit the changes back to your repo.

 ## Create Project

 Create a new GCP project and setup billing account.